-So I made cinnamon gluten free donuts.
+So I made cinnamon gluten-free donuts.
 They’re donut hole size… at least I think they are.
-I haven’t actually even seen a doughnut hole in practically 10 years now.
+I haven’t actually even seen a donut hole in practically 10 years now.
 Anyway, you get the idea.
-I hope you like them.
+I hope you like them!

 Cinnamon Gluten Free Donuts

 about 1/3 cup coconut sugar